electron/electron/docs/tutorial/security.md

 with your application) to execute Node.js code.
 To display remote content, use the [`webview`][web-view] tag and make sure to disable the `nodeIntegration`.

+## Electron Security Warnings

+From Electron 2.0 on, developers will see warnings and recommendations printed to the developer console.
+They only show op when the binary's name is Electron, indicating that a developer is currently looking at the console.

+You can force-enable or force-disable these warnings by setting `ELECTRON_ENABLE_SECURITY_WARNINGS` or `ELECTRON_DISABLE_SECURITY_WARNINGS` on either `process.env` or the `window` object.

-#### Checklist: Security Recommendations
+## Checklist: Security Recommendations

-This is not bulletproof, but at the least, you should attempt the following:
+This is not bulletproof, but at the least, you should follow these steps to improve the security of your application.

 1) [Only load secure content](#only-load-secure-content)
 2) [Disable the Node.js integration in all renderers that display remote content](#disable-node.js-integration-for-remote-content)